georgeNikmus/Designing-Sound-Max-Patches/README.md

-All the examples for Max/MSP from Andy Farnell's book Designing Sound
+All the examples from Andy Farnell's book Designing Sound translated for Max/MSP
 Requirement: Pd4Max library